-- A. the date of the plan amendment or curtailment, and - B. the date that the Company recognizes restructuring-related costs
+A. the date of the plan amendment or curtailment, and

-Net interest is calculated by applying the discount rate to the net defined benefit liability or asset, both as determined at the start of the annual reporting period, taking account of any changes in the net defined benefit liability (asset) during the period as a result of contribution and benefit payment.
+B. the date that the Company recognizes restructuring-related costs asset, both as determined at the start of the annual reporting period, taking account of any changes in the net defined benefit liability (asset) during the period as a result of contribution and benefit payment.